 Initially it was the people that I met in Kiev that made me start to stay longer, but the absolute cost of having a decent lifestyle here, in a European country, blew me away.

-Costs of travel in Ukraine in 2016.
+Costs of travel in Ukraine.

 I could go on and on but the best way to show you is by running through some costs.
 These costs come from what you would spend in Kiev, which is where I am based, but get out of the capital and things get even cheaper.